alizufan/learn-standard-classes-java/README.md

 Next up, I'll be diving into Java Generics, Lambda, and Collections.

-Thank you for joining me on this Java OOP journey! 🌟
+Thank you for joining me on this Java Standard Classes journey! 🌟